OpenEvalProject/evals/manuscripts/elife-50026/v1/manuscript.md

 Protein pellets were resuspended in wash buffer (50 mM sodium phosphate pH 8.0, 300 mM NaCl, 0.01% Tween-20, 5 mM β-mercaptoethanol, 10 mM imidazole) and run over a 10 ml disposable chromatography column containing 1 ml of fresh HisPur cobalt resin at 4°C to bind recombinant His6-tagged proteins.
 The columns were washed with 20 column volumes (20 ml) of wash buffer.
 A peristaltic pump was used to aid column flow.
 Drosophila lysates made from male and female adults were then run through the column.
 To prepare Drosophila lysates, 10 ml of fly bodies were collected and stored in −80°C. Bodies were ground to powder in liquid nitrogen by mortar and pestle and 25 ml of pull-down buffer (3.25 mM Sodium-phosphate, pH 7.4, 70 mM NaCl, 0.01% Tween-20) was added.
 Fly cuticle and insoluble material were pelleted by centrifugation at 4700 x g for 15 min in a Thermo Sorvall Lynx 600 F9−6 × 1000 LEX centrifuge and the supernatant was passed through a 5-micron filter (Amicon), loaded on the HisPur-recombinant protein column, and allowed to pass through the column by gravity for 1 hr.
 The column was then washed with 50 column volumes (50 ml) of wash buffer.
 Proteins were eluted with 5 ml of elution buffer (300 mM imidazole, 50 mM Sodium-phosphate pH 8.0, 300 mM NaCl, 0.01% Tween-20).
 Eluates were concentrated to 250 µl in an Amicon 3000 molecular weight cutoff centrifugal filter.
 Concentrated eluates were then subjected to in-solution proteome analysis as described below.
 In the case of the bound His6CidB*wPip/FLAGCidAwPip interactome, FLAGCidAwPip was added as a bacterial extract, followed by an additional wash with 20 column volumes wash buffer, and then immediate addition of the fly lysate.

-## Protein digestion
+### Protein digestion

 Proteins were precipitated from the eluates with acetone using established protocols.
 Protein pellets were dissolved and denatured in 8 M urea, 0.4 M ammonium bicarbonate, pH 8.
 The proteins were reduced by the addition of 1/10 vol of 45 mM dithiothreitol (Pierce Thermo Scientific #20290) and incubation at 37°C for 30 min, then alkylated with the addition of 1/10 vol of 100 mM iodoacetamide (Sigma-Aldrich #I1149) with incubation in the dark at room temperature for 30 min.
 The urea concentration was adjusted to 2 M by the addition of water prior to enzymatic digestion at 37°C with trypsin (Promega Seq.
 Grade Mod.
 Trypsin, # V5113) for 16 hr.
 Protease:protein ratios were estimated at 1:50.
 Samples were acidified by the addition of 1/40 vol of 20% trifluoroacetic acid, then desalted using C18 MacroSpin columns (The Nest Group, #SMM SS18V) following the manufacturer’s directions.
 Peptides were eluted with 0.1% TFA, 80% acetonitrile.
 Eluted peptides were dried in a Speedvac and dissolved in MS loading buffer (2% aceotonitrile, 0.2% trifluoroacetic acid).
 Protein concentrations were determined using a Thermo Scientific Nanodrop 2000 UV-Vis Spectrophotometer.
 Each sample was then further diluted with MS loading buffer to 0.08 µg/µl, with 0.4 µg (5 µl) injected for LC-MS/MS analysis.

-## LC-MS/MS
+### LC-MS/MS

 LC-MS/MS analysis was performed on a Thermo Scientific Orbitrap Fusion equipped with a Waters nanoAcquity UPLC system (Yale Keck Center) utilizing a binary solvent system (Buffer A: 100% water, 0.1% formic acid; Buffer B: 100% acetonitrile, 0.1% formic acid).
 Trapping was performed at 5 µl/min, 97% Buffer A for 3 min using a Waters Symmetry C18 180 µm x 20 mm trap column.
 Peptides were separated using an ACQUITY UPLC PST (BEH) C18 nanoACQUITY Column 1.7 µm, 75 µm x 250 mm (37°C) and eluted at 300 nl/min with the following gradient: 3% buffer B at initial conditions; 5% B at 5 min; 20% B at 90 min; 35% B at 125 min; 97% B at 130 min; 97% B at 135 min; and return to initial conditions at 136–150 min.
 Mass spectra were acquired in the Orbitrap in profile mode over the 300–1,500 m/z range using quadrapole isolation, one microscan, 120,000 resolution, AGC target of 4E5, and a maximum injection time of 60 ms. MS/MS data were collected in top speed mode with a 3 s cycle time on species with an intensity threshold of 5E4, charge states 2–8, peptide monoisotopic precursor selection preferred.
 Dynamic exclusion was set to 30 s.
 Data-dependent MS/MS were acquired in the Orbitrap in centroid mode using quadropole isolation (window 1.6 m/z), HCD activation with a collision energy of 28%, one microscan, 60,000 resolution, AGC target of 1E5, maximum injection time of 110 ms.

-## Peptide identification
+### Peptide identification

 Data were analyzed using Proteome Discoverer software v2.2 (Thermo Scientific).
 Data searching was performed using the Mascot algorithm (version 2.6.1) (Matrix Science) against a custom database containing protein sequences for CidA and CidB* as well as proteomes for Escherichia coli, Saccharomyces cerevisiae, Wolbachia pipientis, and Drosophila melanogaster proteomes (35,536 sequences total).
 The search parameters included tryptic digestion with up to two missed cleavages, 10 ppm precursor mass tolerance and 0.02 Da fragment mass tolerance, and variable (dynamic) modifications of methionine by oxidation and carbamidomethylated cysteine.
 Normal and decoy database searches were run, with the confidence level set to 95% (p<0.05).
 Scaffold (version Scaffold_4.8.9, Proteome Software Inc, Portland, OR) was used to validate MS/MS-based peptide and protein identifications.
 Peptide identifications were accepted if they could be established at greater than 95.0% probability by the Scaffold Local FDR algorithm.
 Protein identifications were accepted if they could be established at greater than 99.0% probability and contained at least two identified peptides.

-## Interactome data analysis
+### Interactome data analysis

 Samples were each run in technical duplicate with three independent biological replicate interactome pulldowns constituting a complete interactome dataset.
 Proteomic datasets were viewed in Scaffold Proteome Software and the raw datasets of identified peptide spectral matches were transitioned into Microsoft Excel.
 Protein ‘enrichment’ was measured in comparison to an internal mock control lacking recombinant protein.
 We ranked protein hits based on normalization of the frequency of detecting their peptide spectra in the experimental pulldown compared to the mock control.
+The peptide frequency (F) for any protein hit was calculated by the formula:

+$$
+F=\frac{C-M}{C}
+$$

-The peptide frequency (F) for any protein hit was calculated by the formula:F=C-MCwhere C equals the total number of peptide spectral matches for any protein X detected in the CidB* sample (i.e., recombinant protein sample) and M is equal to the total peptide spectral matches for the same protein X detected in the mock (negative control) sample.
+where C equals the total number of peptide spectral matches for any protein X detected in the CidB* sample (i.e., recombinant protein sample) and M is equal to the total peptide spectral matches for the same protein X detected in the mock (negative control) sample.
 By this calculation, protein hits with spectra uniquely present in a CidB* pull-down and also completely absent in the control have a perfect value of 1.
 If there is no difference in spectra and no enrichment the value will equal 0.
 Thus, proteins enriched can be ranked on a scale of 0 - 1 and anything not enriched will be less than or equal to zero.
 Proteins enriched in at least two of three replicates were compiled in Excel (Supplementary file 1b, d and f).
 We then iteratively subjected these lists to peptide spectral analysis.
 In this order, we culled the lists to proteins identified as enriched (F ≥ 0) in all three biological replicates for each interactome (Supplementary files 1c, e, g).
 Next, we classified these hits based on predicted protein functional categories (Figure 4—figure supplements 1, 2, and 3).
 Then we a) eliminated hits where averages covered up inconsistencies in the technical replicates; such hits may have had multiple peptides in one technical replicate, but zero in another; b) removed hits with standard deviations in their F-scores greater than that of our positive control, ubiquitin; c) removed ribosomal subunits (though these hits are still visible in Supplementary file 1c, e and g); and d) manually inspected the tandem spectra verifying that they all contained at least three consecutive ions, ie., b5, b6, b7 and that all peaks above background were assigned to the peptide.
 This process produced final interactomes (Table 1).
 Proteins were not reported in any table if the combination of technical replicate enrichment was not ≥ 2.
 Under these stringent reporting conditions, the false discovery rate (FDR) of the interactomes is zero.
 P-values were calculated (comparing peptide spectral matches in C to M) by a two sample T-test assuming unequal variances of the total replicates.